Cecilapp/Cecil/docs/4-Configuration.md

   90: 'Cecil\Generator\Redirect'
 ```

-## Config file alternative
+## Alternative to config file

 ### Environment variables

-Configuration can be defined through [environment variables](https://en.wikipedia.org/wiki/Environment_variable).
+The configuration can be defined through [environment variables](https://en.wikipedia.org/wiki/Environment_variable).

-Name must be prefixed with `CECIL_` and the configuration key must be set in uppercase.
+Each environment variable name must be prefixed with `CECIL_` and the configuration key must be set in uppercase.

-For example, the following command will set the website’s `baseurl`:
+For example, the following command set the website’s `baseurl`:

 ```bash
 export CECIL_BASEURL="https://example.com/"